-The Top 100 Indie Rock Love Songs Of All Time
+The 100 Best Indie Love Songs

 David Bowie - "Heroes"

-"I, I will be king / And you, you will be queen / Though nothing will drive them away / We can beat them - just for one day" Bowie's most inspirational, anthemic lyric.
+"I, I will be king / And you, you will be queen / Though nothing will drive them away / We can beat them - just for one day" Bowie's most inspirational, anthemic lyric that was the title track of his 1977 album.

-"Let me be the one / that shines with you."
-An epic love song from the Gallaghers.

-"Take my hand baby I'm your man / I got love maybe enough for two."
-Ten storeys!
-He's that into you!

 -